RudolfHattenkofer/brain/Knowledge/Tea preparation.md

-[[Tea]] needs to be prepared in a specific way.
+[[Knowledge/Tea]] needs to be prepared in a specific way.
 This includes steep time, dose and water temperature.
 Ratio is around 50:1

 Some general ideas for the different [[Categories of Tea]]: